nandabritto/Covid-19_vaccines/README.md

             alt="Valid CSS!" />
     </a>

 6 warnings were found on the validation process.
-Custom properties were used to ensure that the DRY principle was upheld and all warnings concerns the root colours code.
+Custom properties were used to ensure that DRY principle was upheld and all warnings concerns the root colours code.

    The warnings can be viewed [here](https://github.com/nandabritto/MS1/blob/d66ce3892f48e490419692b20a465ab701d6c72f/images/readme_images/warnings-css.png)